zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

 .. hint:: E-mail addresses are auto-completed while typing.

-In the third tab, advanced settings can be configured, including to limit the members that are allowed to send e-mails to the list, the policies  for subscription and unsubscription requests, and the owners of the mailing list,
+In the third tab, advanced settings can be configured, including the option to send notification to new members and the presence of the mailing list in the GAL.

-The last tab recaps the settings: now you can wither go back to any of the previous tabs and change some of the settings, or proceed to create the mailing list.
+The last tab recaps the settings: now you can either go back to any of the previous tabs and change some of the settings, or proceed to create the mailing list.

-Once a mailing list has been created, it can be further configured by adding aliases, which work like e-mail accounts, changing the members and owners, and granting selected users the permission to send e-mails to the mailing list.
+Once a mailing list has been created, it can be further configured by adding aliases, which work like e-mail accounts, changing the members, and granting selected users the permission to send e-mails to the mailing list.

 Dynamic Mode
 ++++++++++++